 3. DR.ÖTEK Junior Detector – The Best Metal Detectors for Kids

-DR.ÖTEK Junior Detector is among the best metal detectors for kids, and at $60, you are sure of something lightweight and easy to use.
+DR.ÖTEK Junior Detector is among the best metal detectors for kids, you are sure of something lightweight and easy to use.

 That’s what this metal detector is all about.
 Though it has the most uncomplicated design and lacks most of the standard features, it can indeed find gold and coins, but its vision is very poor.